It’s that time of year again/finally… Planting Time! I dream of it all winter, impatiently waiting for snow to melt and then bam, it sneaks up on me.

 No garden space?
 Many vegetables can be grown in pots too!

-Here are the 3 most fool-proof plants, with their fabulously funky variations, to get you started eating from your yard, deck, patio or hanging basket all summer long.
-And the best news, these easy to grow vegetables are still some of my favorites!
+Here are the three easiest vegetable plants to grow, with their fabulously funky variations, to get you started eating from your yard, deck, patio, or hanging basket all summer long.
+And the best news, these foolproof vegetables are still some of my favorites!

 From sweet little cherry poppers to beefsteak whoppers there is a tomato for your every food mood.
 These fruits are always a garden favorite and for good reason; there’s something deeply satisfying about picking a sun warmed ripe tomato and popping it into your mouth.
 Home grown tomatoes are so much tastier than their store bought styrofoam copies that it is like eating a different veggie.